7 minute read

 And that’s it for this blog post.

-Remember that the DNS forwarding can be useful for define private DNS servers to use, or any nameserver that we want to be used for a custom zone / subdomain of our cluster.
+Remember that DNS forwarding can be useful to define private DNS servers to use, or any nameserver that we want to be used for a custom zone / subdomain of our cluster.

 NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.